Personal Trainer Salary:

 If you are interested in becoming an all-around better personal trainer and business-savvy individual, check out my book and online course I’ve made specifically for hungry self-starters looking to earn the income they deserve: Business and Sales: The Guide to Success as a Personal Trainer.

 In addition to understanding which gym to kickstart your career, you’ll still want to have an understanding of which personal trainer certification is right for you.
-Amongst the two most popular certifications are NASM and ACE, both of which we cover side-by-side in this in-depth blog post.
+Amongst the three most popular certifications are Fitness Mentors, NASM and ACE, of which we cover side-by-side in this in-depth blog post.

-If you like those certifications, check out our best-in-class study guides for both ACE and NASM.
+If you like those certifications, check out our best-in-class study guides for Fitness Mentors, ACE and NASM.
 We have free NASM and ACE study guides as well as premium study materials that make studying, and passing, your certification a breeze.

 If you liked this post or want us to try and find additional information, please let me know in the comments.
 If you have experience at other big brand gyms and want to share the salary information, please help us educate other personal trainers by sharing your thoughts below.